cyanskies/another-toml-cpp/README.md

 	ports.push_back(elm.as_integer());
 ```

-`get_value` can also be used to extract heterogeneous arrays directly into a container.
+`get_value` can also be used to extract homogeneous arrays (an array with all elements of the same type) directly into a container.

 ```cpp
 auto ports = database.get_value<std::vector<std::int64_t>>("ports");